 Integrating with other work apps helps to extract reports and insights that improve your business.
 Wrike’s integrations and automation capabilities go beyond one-off, haphazard integrations with little benefits to provide in-depth customization for your business needs and powerful workflow automation, eliminating manual effort.

 Proofing and approval functionalities

 Wrike offers proofing and approvals functionalities.
-Collaborators can see each other's comments and work through conflicting feedback in real-time.
-Assigned reviewers and approvers can make changes in a document, digital asset, web content, or website page.
-Edits are crossed off as they're made and the corresponding task marked as "reviewed" or "approved."
+Collaborators can see each other’s comments and work through conflicting feedback in real time.
+Assigned reviewers and approvers can make changes to a document, digital asset, web content, or website page.
+Edits are crossed off as they’re made and the corresponding task is marked as “reviewed” or “approved.”

 Wrike’s proofing feature increases the ease and ability of the review and approval process across a small business, accelerating project progress and eliminating the risk of errors.
 Feedback, comments, and approvals are tracked and stored in one centralized location.
 Internal and external stakeholders can weigh in on a work-in-progress without email back-and-forths or lost communication and time.

 360° visibility into projects and teams